NickleDave/vocal-behavior-resources/README.md

 ### What is vocal behavior?
-Language is perhaps the only behavior unique to humans, although several other clades of animals similarly learn to vocalize through a process of trail-and-error learning and social interactions.
+Language is perhaps the only behavior unique to humans, although several other clades of animals similarly learn to vocalize through a process of trial-and-error learning mediated by social interactions.
-An open area of research is whether these abilities should be understood as a spectrum, or a set of multi-dimensional cognitive functions.
+It is hotly debated
-We call this field of study *vocal behavior*, meaning "the study of animal vocalizations, especially as it relates to speech".
+whether language and vocal learning are best understood as a spectrum, or rather a set of multi-dimensional cognitive functions.
-Researchers ranging from
+Scientists ranging from
 [Chomsky, Fitch, Hauser, Jackendoff and Pinker in the early 2000s](https://dash.harvard.edu/bitstream/handle/1/3117935/Hauser_EvolutionLanguageFaculty.pdf?sequen) to
 [a broad swath of researchers studying vocal learning today](https://royalsocietypublishing.org/toc/rstb/2021/376/1836)